dpnpinto/PintoRpi/README.md

-# My Raspberry Pi projetcs
+# My Raspberry Pi easy projetcs for you

 ## How to Install Alpine Linux on a Pi
 * How to do it [YouTube Link](https://www.youtube.com/playlist?list=PLJLtDhjIXxVUTWNq97O71LMt2KICNkpve)